What is the Macmillan Survivorship Project?

 Clients will be signposted to local physical activity opportunities which have been checked by our team to ensure they are safe and appropriate.
 These range from health walks to gentle exercise classes, falls prevention, Fit Villages projects and even adapted sports.
 Our Advisors will help people to find the right option for them, taking into account their interests, location, transport issues, any additional needs, budget and other concerns.

-For more information about the service please contact Janet Lawrence via the contact details below, or the John Le Vay Centre information centre on 01473 715748.
+For more information about the Macmillan Survivorship Project, please contact Janet Lawrence via the contact details below, or the John Le Vay Centre information centre on 01473 715748.